comparison guide

 Is an AI receptionist HIPAA compliant for dental practices?

-HIPAA compliance for an AI receptionist depends entirely on how the vendor handles protected health information (PHI).
-VantaWeb processes intake calls under a signed Business Associate Agreement (BAA) -- a legal requirement under HIPAA for any vendor that touches PHI on behalf of a covered entity.
-Call transcripts and patient data are encrypted at rest and in transit, access-controlled, and retained under HIPAA-compliant data handling policies.
+HIPAA compliance for an AI receptionist depends entirely on how the vendor handles protected health information (PHI) -- a legal requirement under HIPAA for any vendor that touches PHI on behalf of a covered entity.
+VantaWeb's HIPAA Business Associate Agreement program is in development; our DPA and sub-processors list are published today.
+Call transcripts and patient data are encrypted at rest and in transit and access-controlled.
 Before deploying any AI receptionist in a dental practice, require the vendor to produce a signed BAA.
 If a vendor cannot provide a BAA, they cannot legally handle patient intake calls.
-Several vendors in this category operate without BAAs -- verify before signing up.
+Several vendors in this category, including VantaWeb today, operate without a signed BAA -- verify current status before using any AI receptionist for live patient-facing intake.

 How does an AI receptionist integrate with Dentrix?